aswathappaswetha-tech/Global-development-dashboard/README.md

 ## 🚀 How to Use
 1. Download the dataset from the `data/` folder
-2. Open the dashboard file in Tableau / Power BI
+2. Open the dashboard file in Tableau
 3. Use filters to explore countries and indicators

 ---